Sg4Dylan/OpenKeeper/README.md

 # OpenKeeper
  　　OpenKeeper is a software to replace the NetKeeper on Linux platform.
-This repo add Jiangxi NetkeeperV32 support.
+This fork add Jiangxi NetkeeperV32 support.
+ 　　Warning： This version had not tested fully yet.
 ## Installation
 >apt-get install build-essential<br>
 >git clone https://github.com/purpleroc/OpenKeeper<br>